Kat Abughazaleh: Early life and education

-Katherine Abughazaleh was born on March 24, 1999, in Dallas, Texas, to a Palestinian American father and a seventh-generation Dallasite mother.
+Katherine Abughazaleh was born on March 24, 1999, in Dallas, Texas, to a Palestinian American father and an American mother.
 Her maternal grandmother, Taffy Goldsmith (née Merrill), was a prominent Texas Republican for four decades, working on John Tower's campaign for the Senate in the early 1960s, and serving as president of the Texas Federation of Republican Women in 2004 and 2005.
-Her paternal grandfather, Taher Abughazaleh, was from Jerusalem; Katherine Abughazaleh says that her grandparents had to flee to Kuwait after surviving the Nakba during the 1948 Palestine war.
+Her paternal grandfather, Taher Abughazaleh, was from Jerusalem; Abughazaleh says that her grandparents had to flee to Kuwait during the Nakba.

 Taher Abughazaleh visited the U.S. to study at Riverside City College in Riverside, California, and George Williams College in Chicago, Illinois, in the 1950s and 1960s, and at one point he worked in Chicago providing mandated oversight concerning Mayor Richard J. Daley.
 He later worked with Kuwaiti real estate investors and eventually settled in Dallas after periods living outside the U.S. According to Katherine, her father Aladin Abughazaleh immigrated to the U.S. as a child and initially lived in Chicago.
 Aladin founded a commodity trading advisor performance platform.
 He also founded a data processing company that became a fund of hedge funds administrator, and was later acquired by BNY Mellon.

 Abughazaleh describes her parents as Reagan Republicans.
-She was a Republican Party supporter until her teens, writing an editorial in her student newspaper endorsing Marco Rubio in the 2016 Republican primary while at Salpointe Catholic High School.
+She was a Republican Party supporter throughout her teens, writing an editorial in her student newspaper endorsing Marco Rubio in the 2016 Republican primary while at Salpointe Catholic High School.
 As a teenager, she considered joining the military, hoping to attend the Air Force Academy or West Point.
 She attended private schools with classmates from high-income families until her sophomore year of high school, and has credited her family's move to Tucson, Arizona, when she was 16 for sparking her change in political views.
-In Tucson, she says she attended a school with many undocumented and low-income students, and that "the bootstrap myth just shattered before my eyes".
+She has said that in Tucson she attended a school with many undocumented and low-income students, and that "the bootstrap myth just shattered before my eyes".

 From 2014 to 2017, she served on the board of directors of an Arizona Girl Scouts organization.
-In the summer of 2018, she served as Northeast Region Organizing Administrator for Everytown For Gun Safety.

 She attended George Washington University in Washington, D.C., aiming to work in journalism or the Foreign Service.
-At GWU, she wrote and made videos for the student newspaper, performed stand-up comedy, attended the university's pro-Palestine protest encampment, and studied international security and journalism.
+At GWU, she wrote and made videos for the student newspaper, performed stand-up comedy, and studied international security and journalism.
 While a student, she remained registered as a Dallas voter to have "a lot more voting power" than she would as a D.C. resident.
 She graduated in 2020 with a bachelor's degree in international affairs, and looked for jobs in progressive politics.
 According to Abughazaleh, she has been independent of financial support from her family since she was 20.